PostHog/posthog.com/contents/tutorials/funnels.md

 Of course, you can also use the information in Correlated Events to refine and tweak your funnel.

-## Step 3: Explore User Paths between steps in the funnel
+## Step 3: Explore user paths between steps in the funnel

 Another way to refine your funnel is to explore the paths people take between steps in your funnel.